Doctor Mark Antoniou

 Marcs Institute For Brain, Behaviour & Development

-In September 2014, I joined The MARCS Institute as a postdoctoral research fellow.
+I am the Research Program Leader for Speech & Language within The MARCS Institute for Brain, Behaviour and Development.
 My research encompasses cognitive, neuroscientific, and developmental aspects of language learning and use, including bilingualism.
-I am Co-Investigator on two grants that explore the potential benefits of foreign language training in older adults to promote healthy brain function, counteract age-related cognitive decline, and halt the progression of neurodegenerative disease (e.g., dementia).
+I am insterested in the potential benefits of foreign language training in older adults to promote healthy brain function, counteract age-related cognitive decline, and halt the progression of neurodegenerative disease (e.g., dementia).

 My collaboration with Professor Anne Cutler seeks to explain the native listening advantage by charting perceptual adaptation across languages.
 I am also an affiliate member of the ARC Centre of Excellence in the Dynamics of Language.

 I hold an ARC Discovery Early Career Research Award (DECRA) that aims to identify the combination of factors that matter most in successful language learning.
 Ultimately I hope to tailor training proactively to maximise learning outcomes.

 My work on the effects of language learning has featured on The New York Times, The Conversation, Lifehacker, Quartz, SBS News, Essential Baby, ABC Australia Plus, ABC Radio Australia, Early Childhood Australia, Early Learning Review, SBS World News, Radio 2SER, LiveItChina.com, South China Morning Post Young Post, and Bottom Line Personal.

 This information has been contributed by Doctor Antoniou.

 - Marcs Institute For Brain, Behaviour & Development